 Ausnit Fellow Ion Popa

 Ion Popa is Ph.D.
 Candidate in Religions and Theology/Holocaust Studies, University of Manchester (United Kingdom).
 He received his M.A. in Religion and Political Life from the University of Manchester, Manchester, United Kingdom.
 In 2010, Mr. Popa was awarded the Saul Kagan Claims Conference Advanced Shoah Studies Fellowship.
 In 2012 he received the University of Manchester/School of Arts Languages and Cultures Award.
-While in residence at the Center, Mr. Popa will be working on his project entitled, “A History of Denial: The Romanian Orthodox Church and the Holocaust, 1938-Present.”
+While in residence at the Center, Mr. Popa conducted research on his project entitled, “A History of Denial: The Romanian Orthodox Church and the Holocaust, 1938-Present.”
 He is a native speaker of Romanian and has language skills in English and French.

 Mr. Popa is the author of “Miron Cristea, The Patriarch of the Romanian Orthodox Church: His Political and Religious Influence in Deciding the Fate of Romanian Jews (February 1938-March 1939)” in Yad Vashem Studies (December 2012) and of “Visarion Puiu, the former Romanian Orthodox Metropolitan of Transnistria – A historical study on his life and activity before, during and after the Holocaust (1935-1964)” which will be published in the autumn of 2013 in the Holocaustul.
 Studii si Cercetari (the journal of the Elie Wiesel Institute for the Study of Holocaust in Romania).
 His review of the book The Night of Broken Glass: Eyewitness Accounts of Kristallnacht was published by the European Review of History (March 2013).